ZiGorium/Trikrome/.github/md_posts/new_post copy 3.md

 # My First Post

-Now, I should see it as a template now.
+Now, I should see it as a template now!!!

 - Item 1